 Collision coverage comes into force if you have an accident.
 This doesn’t necessarily mean that another car has to be involved.
-If you strike a tree, sign, pedestrian, etc., that is when collision coverage pays up.
+If you strike a tree, sign, or pedestrian, that is when collision coverage pays up.

 How much more can I expect to pay for car insurance if I add comprehensive and collision coverage?